yuvaraj-neelagandan/emptyslate/README.md

 4. **Track Your Progress:** Monitor your progress and achievements within the app.
 5. **Engage with the Community:** Connect with other learners and instructors through the community forum.

-## Contributing

-We welcome contributions from the community to enhance Empty Slate.
-Please follow our contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License